Mark R. Ludwikowski

-MARK R. LUDWIKOWSKI is a Member of Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
-He leads the Firm’s Trade Remedies Practice as well as the Hazardous Materials Compliance and Defense practice.
+MARK R. LUDWIKOWSKI is a Member with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
+He leads the Firm's Trade Remedies practice as well as its Hazardous Materials and Defense practice.

-Mr. Ludwikowski also advises clients on various aspects of customs transactional, regulatory and litigation matters, including seizures, detentions, notices of action, tariff classification, product marking and labeling, valuation and preference, focused assessments, C-TPAT, foreign-trade zone matters, drawback, copyright and trademark protection, export controls and enforcement related to the Export Administration Regulations and the International Traffic in Arms Regulations, trade benefits, travel screenings and watch lists.
+Mr. Ludwikowski also advises clients on customs transactional, regulatory, and litigation matters, including seizures, detentions, notices of action, tariff classification, product marking and labeling, valuation and preference, focused assessments, C-TPAT, foreign-trade zone matters, drawback, copyright and trademark protection, export controls and enforcement related to the Export Administration Regulations and the International Traffic in Arms Regulations, trade benefits, travel screenings, and watch lists.

-Mr. Ludwikowski represents clients before U.S. agencies and federal courts, including the Department of Commerce, the International Trade Commission and the Office of the U.S. Trade Representative, as well as federal courts.
-He also handles compliance matters before U.S. Customs and Border Protection, the Departments of State, Transportation, Treasury, and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Mr. Ludwikowski represents clients before U.S. agencies, including the Department of Commerce, the International Trade Commission, and the Office of the U.S. Trade Representative, as well as federal courts.
+He also handles compliance matters before U.S. Customs and Border Protection, the departments of State, Transportation, and the Treasury, and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.